The Garden's history

 On New Year's Eve 2019 bushfire again devastated the site, this time with greater ferocity and heavier impacts on plants, wildlife and infrastructure.

-Fortunately, the majority of the work recently carried out as part of the major Redevelopment Project survived.
-This survival was largely attributed to good design principals, fire resistant materials, good maintenance and asset protection zones.
-Over the next several years lost infrastructure will be rebuilt and the Gardens living collection replanted.
+Fortunately, the majority of the work recently carried out as part of the major redevelopment project survived.
+This survival was largely attributed to good design principles, fire resistant materials, good maintenance and asset protection zones.
+Over the next several years lost infrastructure will be rebuilt and the Garden's Living Collection replanted.

-Inspirational Naturescape display gardens were completed in 2021 and in 2022 a major new Sensory Garden project will be officially opened, funded through the NSW State Government ‘Everyone Can Play’ grant program.
+Inspirational Naturescape Display Gardens were completed in 2021 and in 2022 a major new Sensory Garden project was officially opened, funded through the NSW Government ‘Everyone Can Play’ grant program.

 During 1987 and 1988 a Development Plan was prepared with the assistance of the School of Environmental Design at the Canberra College of Advanced Education.

-The first Development Plan for the Gardens was approved in 1988 by the Eurobodalla Shire Council.
-This plan established the concept of the Gardens.
-It proposed a development schedule for the following five-year period, although it was clear because of financial constraints the Gardens would take much longer than this period to develop.
+The first development plan for the Garden was approved in 1988 by Eurobodalla Shire Council.
+This plan established the concept of the Garden.
+It proposed a development schedule for the following five-year period, although it was clear because of financial constraints the Garden would take much longer than this period to develop.
 With the support of the Council limited work began in 1989-90.
-The building of the Gardens Supervisor’s home in 1991-92 and the subsequent appointment of the Gardens Supervisor, was the turning point in accelerating the development of the Gardens.
+The building of the Garden Supervisor’s home in 1991-92, and the subsequent appointment of the Garden Supervisor, was the turning point in accelerating the development of the Garden.

-In November 1995, the Management Committee prepared a second Management Plan for the Gardens to cover the five year period from 1995-96 to 1999-2000.
-However, following consideration by the Eurobodalla Shire Council (ESC) of the November 1996 report entitled Native Botanic Gardens Management Review – 1996 by Deverson et al (Review Report), the ESC requested that a third Management Plan be prepared taking into account the findings of the Review Report and the directions proposed by the ESC at its meeting in April 1997.
+In November 1995, the management committee prepared a second management plan for the Garden to cover the five year period from 1995-96 to 1999-2000.
+However, following consideration by Council of the November 1996 report entitled Native Botanic Gardens Management Review – 1996 by Deverson et al (Review Report), Council requested that a third management plan be prepared taking into account the findings of the Review Report and the directions proposed by Council at its meeting in April 1997.
 The review’s recommended change of name to Eurobodalla Regional Botanic Gardens was adopted.

-This 1997 Management Plan covered the five-year period 1997-98 to 2001-02.
-It incorporated the essential features of the previous two plans together with allowance for changes that had occurred, especially receipt of the Review Report and the ESC’s directions.
+This 1997 management plan covered the five-year period 1997-98 to 2001-02.
+It incorporated the essential features of the previous two plans together with allowance for changes that had occurred, especially receipt of the Review Report and Council's directions.

-A concept plan for the Display Gardens including the Herbarium and Visitors Centre site was prepared by the Royal Melbourne Institute of Technology in 1996, and further developed using Kiah Environmental Consultants from Canberra, whose report and plan was adopted by Eurobodalla Shire Council in 1999.
-This plan is the basis of all new display garden beds and other developments in the Gardens.
+A concept plan for the Display Gardens including the Herbarium and Visitor Centre site was prepared by the Royal Melbourne Institute of Technology in 1996, and further developed using Kiah Environmental Consultants from Canberra, whose report and plan was adopted by Eurobodalla Shire Council in 1999.
+This plan is the basis of all new display garden beds and other developments in the Garden.

-The 1997 Management Plan was in operation until the Management Plan 2006-10 was adopted by the ESC in February 2006.
+The 1997 management plan was in operation until the management plan 2006-10 was adopted by Council in February 2006.

-In 2013 Eurobodalla Shire Council disbanded the Management Committee in favour of Project Working groups that would be assembled just for the life of individual major projects then disbanded upon project completion.
-This formed one of the recommendations in the Botanic Gardens first five-year Strategic plan that was adopted in 2013.
+In 2013 Council disbanded the management committee in favour of project working groups that would be assembled just for the life of individual major projects then disbanded upon project completion.
+This formed one of the recommendations in the Botanic Garden's first five-year strategic plan that was adopted in 2013.

-The Garden will continue to grow under 5-year Strategic Plans developed by Eurobodalla Shire Council with input from key stakeholders community partners.
+The Garden will continue to grow under five-year strategic plans developed by Council with input from key stakeholders community partners.